November 8, 2008

 Sizes 7 -11, Price Range: £8 +

-I can remember when Wild Country brought out their offset Friends a few years ago, how those who hadn’t used them thought the would be crap, and those who used them thought they were great.
-The point people made was that half the cracks in the world are probably irregular, so having a cam were all four lobes were the same side was just as weird as having offset cams.
-Well the exotic now fefunked HB Offset wire was designed for just such cracks, and like the offset cam, was ignored by most climbers as being too exotic.
-Unfortunatly people had started to reliese how great these nuts were – when HB shut down, creating a wave of panic amonst Offset fans.
+I can remember when Wild Country brought out their offset Friends a few years ago, how those who hadn’t used them thought they would be crap, and those who used them thought they were great.
+The point people made was that half the cracks in the world are probably irregular, so having a cam where all four lobes were on the same side was just as weird as having offset cams.
+Well, the exotic now-defunct HB Offset wire was designed for just such cracks, and like the offset cam, was ignored by most climbers as being too exotic.
+Unfortunately, people had started to realise how great these nuts were – when HB shut down, creating a wave of panic amongst Offset fans.

-Luckily for climbers everywhere DMM have taken the Offset into their stable of nuts, and with a few tweaks, will be producing them again.
+Luckily for climbers everywhere, DMM has taken the Offset into their stable of nuts, and with a few tweaks, will be producing them again.
 I hope more climbers take notice this time and buy a few for their racks to try out.

 #6 WILD COUNTRY SUPERLIGHT ROCKS